IVVD INVESTOR DEADLINE: Robbin - GuruFocus.com

 SAN DIEGO, Feb.
-01, 2023 (GLOBE NEWSWIRE) -- The law firm of Robbins Geller Rudman & Dowd LLP announces that it has filed a class action lawsuit seeking to represent purchasers of Invivyd, Inc. f/k/a Adagio Therapeutics, Inc. ( IVVD) common stock between November 29, 2021 and December 14, 2021, inclusive (the “Class Period”).
+3, 2023 /PRNewswire/ -- Robbins Geller Rudman & Dowd LLP announces that it has filed a class action lawsuit seeking to represent purchasers of Invivyd, Inc. f/k/a Adagio Therapeutics, Inc. (NASDAQ: IVVD) common stock between November 29, 2021 and December 14, 2021, inclusive (the "Class Period").
 Captioned Brill v.
-Invivyd, Inc., No. 23-cv-10254 (D. Mass.), the Invivyd class action lawsuit charges Invivyd and certain of its top executives with violations of the Securities Exchange Act of 1934.
+Invivyd, Inc., No. 23-cv-10254 (D. Mass.), the Invivyd class action lawsuit charges Invivyd as well as certain of its top executives with violations of the Securities Exchange Act of 1934.

 If you suffered substantial losses and wish to serve as lead plaintiff, please provide your information here: